Movie Madness Video

-Movie Madness Video is a video rental shop and museum of film history in Portland, Oregon's Sunnyside neighborhood, in the United States.
+Movie Madness Video is a nonprofit video rental shop and museum of film history in Portland, Oregon's Sunnyside neighborhood, in the United States.

 History

 The store was opened by Hollywood film editor Mike Clark in 1991.

 In October 2017, Hollywood Theatre launched a Kickstarter campaign to purchase and preserve the store.
+The theatre acquired ownership in 2018.

+In May 2025, the Hollywood Theatre announced plans to relocate Movie Madness across the street from the theatre, as part of a grander plan to create a new "film district" in the neighborhood.